Last modified: 2006-11-25 by bruce berry

 o White means a blessing from the creator and good luck in ones endeavours;

-o Yellow means that everyone has to be humane (ubuntu) and appreciative of the fact that in life there are various stakeholders, thus communication and consultation are very important;
+o Yellow means that everyone has to be humane (ubuntu) and appreciative of the fact that in life there are various stakeholders,

 o Green denotes reward after the triumph over hardship;